 Is that a new rule at Enterprise?
 Or did they call my wife to find out my love language?

-Bottom line, great customer service.
-And I will continue to give Enterprise monopoly power.
+Their customer service is excellent.
+And I will continue to give Enterprise monopoly power over my wallet.

 Pro Athlete, Inc. is Re-writing the Book on Great Customer Service

-I am also a happy customer having bought gloves and bats from them over the years.
-I still have a saved transcript on my hard drive where one of their team members helped me in deciding on the right gloves for my 2 boys.
+I am also a happy customer, having bought gloves and bats from them over the years.
+I still have a saved transcript on my hard drive where one of their team members helped me decide on gloves for my two boys.

 I was stressed because there were too many choices.
-The chat guy (do they have a name?) helped me narrow down my choices till I settled on two Roy Hobbs gloves.
+The chat guy (do they have a name?) helped me narrow my options until I settled on two Roy Hobbs gloves.
 He never pushed me.
 He wasn’t in a hurry.
 He was intelligent.
 I felt like I was his only customer.

-I’m not just a customer that gives JustBats.com or JustBallGloves.com monopoly power over my wallet, I’m one of their evangelists espousing their great websites and great service to every baseball player I know.
+I’m not just a customer who gives JustBats.com or JustBallGloves.com monopoly power over my wallet; I’m one of their evangelists espousing their great websites and excellent service to every baseball player I know.
 They didn’t ask me to.
 I want to.

 Five Questions for Pro Athlete’s, Austin Hall

-Since Pro Athlete has such great customer service, I thought I’d ask, “Can I talk about you?”
+Since Pro Athlete has such excellent customer service, I thought I’d ask, “Can I talk about you?”
 I was thrilled when they gave the thumbs up, or was that the safe sign instead?

-Austin Hall is the former Customer Service Manager at Pro Athlete, and I wanted to gain some additional insights about their approach to great customer service:
+Austin Hall is the former Customer Service Manager at Pro Athlete, and I wanted to gain some additional insights about their approach to excellent customer service:

 G3CFO: Customer service does not seem like work in your business.
 Am I right?

-Every time you get done talking to or helping a customer, you should get that feeling.
+You should get that feeling every time you get done talking to or helping a customer.
 The customer service departments that lose sight of that are the ones that we so often dread to interact with.

 Every time a customer requests an interaction with you, it’s an opportunity to make someone else’s day a heck of a lot better.
-If customer service departments would look at it that way instead of looking at it like a burden, the whole world would be better off.
+The world would be better off if customer service departments looked at it that way instead of as a burden.

-As a customer service rep, you get the opportunity to make someone else’s day better multiple times throughout the day.
+As a customer service rep, you can improve someone else’s day multiple times.

-The level of service that you provide a customer is going to be the lasting impression you have on them.
-If given the opportunity and you strike out, you may never speak with that customer again.
+The level of service you provide a customer will be the lasting impression you have on them.
+You may never speak with that customer again if given the opportunity, and you strike out.
 But knock it out of the park, and you have a fanatical fan for life.

-G3CFO: What is your advice for any small business that isn’t taking a proactive approach to great customer service?
+G3CFO: What is your advice for any small business that is not taking a proactive approach to excellent customer service?

-Austin Hall, Pro Athlete: Wake up and rethink what is truly important to you as a customer and make sure you are offering that level of service to yours.
+Austin Hall, Pro Athlete: Wake up, rethink what is truly important to you as a customer, and ensure you are offering that level of service to yours.
 It’s not hard at all.

-It really has nothing to do with scripts, wait times, availability, first call resolution, service levels or any of those things.
+It has nothing to do with scripts, wait times, availability, first-call resolution, service levels, or anything else.
 Although those are very important to help put the icing on the cake for your customer service team, success in this field boils down to one thing.
 It boils down to genuinely caring.

-You can’t train someone to care about other people, you have to hire people who care.
-You can train them to say what you want or type what you want, but a customer can see right through that if it isn’t genuine.
+You can’t train someone to care about others; you must hire people who care.
+You can train them to say or type what you want, but a customer can see right through that if it isn’t genuine.

-If any of your customer service reps don’t get that amazing feeling in their body when they help someone, then you have the wrong people.
-When you find the reps that care, make sure you take care of them.
+If any of your customer service reps don’t get that tremendous feeling in their body when they help someone, then you have the wrong people.
+When you find the reps that care, ensure you care for them.
 Happy employees make for happy customers.

-G3CFO: NPS (Net Promoter Score) is important in your business.
-Which came first, your relentless pursuit to the highest form of customer service, or obtaining your NPS score to help you drive better performance in customer service?
+G3CFO: NPS (Net Promoter Score) is essential in your business.
+Which came first, your relentless pursuit of the highest form of customer service or obtaining your NPS score to help you drive better performance in customer service?

 Austin Hall, Pro Athlete: When we were introduced to NPS, we instantly fell in love with the concept because of the synergy we shared [with this methodology].

-As previously stated, we have always had the drive to provide the best customer service possible, but now with the help of NPS, we are able to easily manage our efforts in a simplified and effective fashion.
+As previously stated, we have always been driven to provide the best customer service possible.
+Still, with the help of NPS, we can easily manage our efforts in a simplified and effective fashion.

-The NPS score is very important to help manage your customer service at a high level, but what sets true customer service focused companies apart is not the score itself, but how they manage the feedback.
+The NPS score is significant in helping you manage your customer service at a high level.
+However, the score and how they manage the feedback sets accurate customer service-focused companies apart.

 We strive to close the loop on every necessary piece of NPS feedback.
 Your customers are trying to tell you something, so why not listen and act on it?
-These tactics have helped us get to an NPS score of 90 over the last year.
+These tactics have helped us reach a 90 NPS score over the last year.

 There is no metric that we have found in business that better showcases how you are doing overall as a company.
-NPS covers every facet of the business, and allows us to take our customer service efforts to a whole new level.
+NPS covers every facet of the company, allowing us to take our customer service efforts to a new level.

-G3CFO: So a business has to be careful in adopting NPS, right?
-They need to be prepared to act once they get their score, correct?
+G3CFO: A business must be careful when adopting NPS, right?
+They need to be prepared to act once they receive a score, correct?

 Austin Hall, Pro Athlete: The score is great, but acting on the feedback is the key to a successful NPS program.
 If you have detractors of your brand, you need to know why and work to close the loop so you can turn them into passives or promotors.

-Companies who do NPS just to put a score in some line on a metrics dashboard are totally missing the purpose behind it.
-Handle every piece of feedback carefully, because your customers are trying to tell you something that could improve your business.
+Companies who do NPS just to put a score in some line on a metrics dashboard are missing its purpose.
+Handle every feedback carefully because your customers are trying to tell you something that could improve your business.

 G3CFO: What is your best practical advice for a business adopting NPS?

 Finally, you should always try to put a personal touch on your interactions with customers following their NPS feedback.
-They took the time to help you make your business better, so you should show them how much you appreciate it.
+They took the time to help you improve your business, so you should show them how much you appreciate it.

 G3CFO: I understand that you share customer feedback throughout the entire company.

-Austin Hall, Pro Athlete: Anytime we see negative feedback, we are sure to share that feedback with the department managers and usually create a new project to improve any processes that negatively effect our customers.
+Austin Hall, Pro Athlete: Anytime we see negative feedback, we will share that feedback with the department managers and usually create a new project to improve any processes that negatively affect our customers.

 A Few Key Final Takeaways on Great Customer Service

-I think I could enjoy observing and talking about businesses with great customer service on a regular basis.
-If I were engaged to help build an exemplary customer service culture at a growing company, I’d brainwash the CEO with these critical, yet basic tenets:
+I enjoy observing and talking about businesses with excellent customer service regularly.
+If I were engaged to help build an exemplary customer service environment at a growing company, I’d brainwash the CEO with these critical yet basic tenets:

 1. Customer service IS NOT a department.
 It’s a way of life.
 It starts with the heart.
-We just use the mind to build structure and systems to support and serve the customer service culture.
+We use the mind to build structure and systems to support and serve the customer service mindset in treating others.

-2. Customer service starts internally in the way we treat our own team members.
+2. Customer service starts internally in how we treat our team members.
 In short, we can’t fake it.
-If we don’t like providing great customer service internally, how will we pull it off with the people who write us checks?
+If we don’t like providing excellent internal customer service, how will we pull it off with those who write us checks?

-3. There is no single how-to book on great customer service.
-Any book that teaches us how to be nicer, kinder, and gentler, well, that would be a great book on customer service.
+3. There is no single how-to book on excellent customer service.
+Well, any book that teaches us how to be more sociable, kinder, and gentler would be a great book on customer service.

 4. Great customer service starts with intentional and visionary leadership.
 It’s not accidental.
 It’s not flavor-of-the-month.

-Unfortunately, creating this type of culture is really an extension of the leader’s personality.
-If you don’t care passionately about great customer service, such efforts will be marginal at best.
+Unfortunately, creating this environment is an extension of the leader’s personality.
+If you don’t care passionately about excellent customer service, such efforts will be marginal.

-5. As much as I value the NPS process and methodology, it’s what you do with the results that matter.
+5. As much as I value the NPS process and methodology, what you do with the results matters.

 NPS Resources

-During the interview with Austin, we mentioned NPS (Net Promoter Score).
-My favorite article that I share with growth CEOs on this topic is found over at HBR, and it’s titled The One Number You Need to Grow.
+We mentioned NPS (Net Promoter Score) during the interview with Austin.
+My favorite article I share with growth CEOs on this topic is found over at HBR, titled The One Number You Need to Grow.

 Below are a few other references to dig behind the meaning of NPS: